 The Pine Beauty seen at the base of the Old Path card, carries on the soul symbols.
 The nearby cherries are attributed to Venus.

-The Thoth Deck Empress-Key 3, has perched on the flame uprights of her throne, two sacred birds, the sparrow and the dove.
+The Thoth Tarot- Empress-ATU 3, has perched on the flame uprights of her throne, 2 sacred birds, the sparrow and the dove.
 Both Soul symbols.
 On her robes are bees,(Symbol of Royalty and fertility) and dominoes surrounded by continuous spiral lines depicting the spiral frequencies (Numbers and spirals) of the Spirit.
 The Zodiac girdles her waist.
-At the feet of the Thoth Deck Empress is a tapestry of embroidered Fleur-de-lys (symbol of royalty) and fishes (symbols of the First matter,) Beneath her throne is the Secret Rose, which is shown throughout the Thoth Deck as a symbol of the Great Mother or Holy Womb, known as the Grail.
+At the feet of the Thoth Deck Empress is a tapestry of embroidered Fleur-de-lys (symbol of royalty) and fishes (symbols of the First matter).
+Beneath her throne is the Secret Rose, which is shown throughout the Thoth Tarot Deck as a symbol of the Great Mother or Holy Womb, known as the Grail.

-The Thoth card displays heraldry, as the White Pelican, feeding its children from its own blood,(Nursing) and the White Eagle of the Alchemist (Salt).
+The Thoth card displays heraldry and Motherhood, as the White Pelican, feeding its children from its own blood,(Nursing) and the White Eagle of the Alchemist (Salt).
 All this shows us that there is no break in the inheritance of blood (salt & water) that binds all life together.
-Thus it is so with light and darkness, male and female; All are indivisible.
+All breathing life, is of Mother's blood; we are nurtured by it in the womb, born from it and are of it.
 At the back of the Thoth Tarot card is the Arch or Door, the interpretation of the Hebrew letter Daleth and/ or "The Gate of Heaven".

 WHEN BOTH THE TAROT OF THE OLD PATH AND THE THOTH DECK EMPRESS CARDS ARE THROWN:

 Thank you for your interest, comments and supportive donations.
 May you live long and prosper!